Linear stability of discrete shock profiles for systems of conservation laws: Introduction

-Let us now focus on the study of the Green's function.
-Theorem \ref{th:Green} can be seen as an improvement on the result of \cite{Godillon} that highly influenced the analysis performed in the present paper.
-In \cite{Godillon,Godillon_these}, Pauline Lafitte generalizes in the fully discrete setting several tools introduced in \cite{ZH} necessary to study the Green’s function for the linearized operator.
-More precisely, she constructs the Evans function for this problem and introduces in her thesis \cite{Godillon_these} the notion of geometric dichotomies (an equivalent version of the exponential dichotomies in the discrete dynamical systems).
+Let us now focus on the study of the Green's function and the statement of Theorem \ref{th:Green}.
+It can be seen as an improvement on the result of \cite{Godillon} that highly influenced the analysis performed in the present paper.
+In \cite{Godillon,Godillon_these}, Lafitte-Godillon generalizes in the fully discrete setting several tools introduced in \cite{ZH} that are necessary to study the Green’s function for the linearized operator.
+More precisely, she constructs the Evans function for this problem and introduces in her thesis \cite{Godillon_these} the notion of geometric dichotomies (an equivalent version of the exponential dichotomies for the discrete dynamical systems).
 Those tools will be redefined and used intensively in the present paper.
-Lafitte then attempts to obtain precise estimates on the Green's function of the linearized operator.
+Lafitte-Godillon then attempts to obtain precise estimates on the Green's function of the linearized operator.
 However, the result of \cite{Godillon} has two limitations: \begin{itemize} \item The proof is done specifically for the modified Lax-Friecrichs scheme.
-This is not a strong limitation as it is quite clear that the content of the paper \cite{Godillon} can be generalized for a larger class of numerical schemes (at least for odd ordered schemes).
+This is not a strong limitation as it is quite clear that the content of the paper \cite{Godillon} can be generalized to a larger class of numerical schemes (at least for odd ordered schemes).

 \item The estimates on the Green's function proved in \cite[Theorem 1.1]{Godillon} are not sufficient to conclude on the nonlinear stability as they are only local with respect to the initial localization of the Dirac mass associated with the Green’s function (the parameter $l$ in \cite[Theorem 1.1]{Godillon} which corresponds to the parameter $j_0$ in Theorem \ref{th:Green}).
-This is a consequence of the analysis on the so-called spatial Green's function (defined below by \eqref{defGreenSpatial}) done in \cite{Godillon} which is not precise enough. \end{itemize} In the present paper, we solve those issues by describing precisely the leading order of the Green’s function and proving sharp and uniform estimates on the remainder.
+This is a consequence of the analysis on the so-called spatial Green's function (defined below by \eqref{defGreenSpatial}) done in \cite{Godillon} which is not precise enough for linear/nonlinear stability purposes. \end{itemize} In the present paper, we solve those issues by describing precisely the leading order of the Green’s function and proving sharp and \emph{uniform} estimates on the remainder.
 We also consider schemes of any odd order, in particular with only few restrictions on the size of the stencil of the scheme.